EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

    - and probably other use cases

 So make sure you know what you are doing and know what you want to achieve.

+### SUPPORT

+We provide limited support through our free offering, if your setup is more complex we can provide consulting expertise and/or work with your expert agencies of your choice.
+This means that the current plugin works for most cases but not all cases, so please understand your own setup and make sure it makes sense regarding what we are collecting so that you can take the most of our platform.
+Enjoy !

 ## License